Photographer: W. Bulach

 Shark Bay Facts

-- Most notably, the truly amazing location commonly known as Shark Bay stands out from similar areas for several reasons.
+- Perhaps most notably, the amazing location commonly known by many as Shark Bay stands out from similar areas for several reasons.
 That statement holds true due to the fact that the site remains famous for a total of three completely separate factors.
-Further, these factors consist of not only the geology of the site itself, but its fabulous flora and fauna, as well.

-- In addition, in recognition of its amazing characteristics, the awesome Shark Bay now holds the respected status of a World Heritage Site.
+- In recognition of its amazing characteristics, the awesome Shark Bay now holds the respected status of a World Heritage Site.
 It received this recognition in the year 1991.
-Furthermore, the Site itself contains within it a number of protected areas and preserves.
-Also, roughly 70% of the area of the Site includes the local marine waters.
+This recogition also provides it with at least a certain measure of protection.

 Related Articles